 Ref.
 Question Policy Principles

 P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

-Answe r Finding/Observation
+Answer Finding/Observation

-Yes A Grade D LD3 fire alarm system was observed within flat 50 which was sampled and this is considered to be a reasonable provision for a general needs flat in the short to medium term.
-A hard-wired smoke alarm was present in the hallway.
+Unknown There were no residents present to grant access to any of the flats.

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

-Answe r Finding/Observation
+Answer Finding/Observation

 N/A